iamyounix/msimagb460_tomahawk/Guide/USB Keyboard Wake/USB Keyboard Wake.md

 }
 ```

-If you have multiple devices, include PCIe based USB devices.
-Similar as above, this method also using combination of SSDT (ACPI) and Kernel Extension (Kext) and associate with `acpi-wake-gpe` and `acpi-wake-type`.
-Create new SSDT by pasting this code to any asl equivalent editor and save it as `.dsl`. before editing, please make sure to check the path of your USB devices.You may need this code below:
+In order to make multiple usb device work with this method.
+You may need this code below:

 ```asl
 /**